shu1ong/shu1ong.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-# EDUCATION
+## EDUCATION

 - **B.Eng.Chongqing University(CQU)**,*06/2022*
 - **M.Eng.Hong Kong University of Science and Technology (HKUST)**, Hong Kong, China (Present)

+## Project

+- ### Quadrotor Flight through Narrow Gaps with Onboard camera and an IMU

+- ### Acquisition of inertial sensor data and attitude measurement in FWMAV flight control system

+- ### Launch and Load Recovery of the Multistage Model Rocket

-# EXTRACURRICULAR ACTIVITIE
+## EXTRACURRICULAR ACTIVITIE

-- **Aeromodelling Team of Chongqing University**                                            11/2019-05/2021
+- **Aeromodelling Team of Chongqing University**

   *Team Leader, Project Leader of Model Rocket*

-    Led the team members to participate in CADC competitions and acted as the person in charge of a research project, and shared duties including task arrangements, operational management, and training supervision
+    Led the team members to participate in CADC competitions

-- **MSC (Microsoft Student Club) of Chongqing University**                  		10/2019-10/2020
+- **MSC (Microsoft Student Club) of Chongqing University**

     *Chief*

     Organized a series of student activities

-    Participated in and helped organize invitational competitions like Hackathons